 Offer sensory breaks: See the Autism and Social Communication Team Sensory Checklist, in downloads, for ideas.

-Use a transition object: For some children, having their special blanket, teddy, or soft toy with them can smooth transitions.
+Use a transition object: For some children having an object from home can smooth transitions.
 This is especially true in the case of a child transitioning from one location to another such as from home to school.
 Bringing a small photo album or laminated picture of mum or dad can also be helpful.
 A transitional object can also be used when the teacher is not in class.
 The teacher leaves something of theirs with the child or young person to be collected when they return.
 This helps reduce anxiety in the child as they know that the teacher will return.

 Maintain consistency: As much as possible try to stick to the timetable and routines that have been laid out.